 A question those wah, wah-wah, wah, wah

-adults might ask: The second grader nodded,
+adults might ask: the second grader nodded,

 once, watched the silky ribbon re-destined.

-Outside, under a too-blue playground sky, cerulean, she rode the first horse
+Outside, under a too-blue playground sky,

 up the blue-gray river bank—